 Prepare the Kuchigane(Ferrule)

 A stopped hole drilled into a board works well to secure parts when deburring and chamfering them.
-Vise grips also work well for securing crowns if you pad the jaws to keep them from gouging the parts, but tend to deform kuchigane
+Vise grips also work well for securing crowns if you pad the jaws to keep them from gouging the parts, but such clamping tools tend to deform kuchigane, so please exercise caution.

 Prepare the Crown(Hoop)